stevemunk/azure-docs/articles/azure-maps/drawing-package-guide.md

 ### Exterior layer

+An exterior layer is a required layer for every DWG file.
 A single level feature is created from each exterior layer or layers.
 This level feature defines the level's perimeter.
 It's important to ensure that the entities in the exterior layer meet the requirements of the layer.
 For example, a closed Polyline is supported; but an open Polyline isn't.
 If your exterior layer is made of multiple line segments, they must be provided as one closed Polyline.
 To join multiple line segments together, select all line segments and use the `JOIN` command.

 The following image is taken from the sample package, and shows the exterior layer of the facility in red.
 The unit layer is turned off to help with visualization.